-GA-EMS is enhancing its optical and sensor capabilities with advanced Adaptive Optics technology for use in space-to-ground optical communication, weapons systems, weapons systems, and Intelligence Surveillance and Reconnaissance (ISR).
+GA-EMS is enhancing its optical and sensor capabilities with advanced Adaptive Optics technology for use in space-to-ground optical communication, weapon systems, and Intelligence Surveillance and Reconnaissance (ISR).
 When an optical beam is propagated at long ranges through the atmosphere, it becomes distorted by atmospheric turbulence.
 For free-space optical communication systems, this limits the bandwidth and operational range of the link.
 GA-EMS' AO system precisely measures the atmospheric distortion and dynamically corrects the turbulence effects that degrade performance.
 The AO system has been proven to increase the range, bandwidth, and reliability of free space optical communication systems.

 Adaptive Optics Capabilities

 - Optical communication across multiple domains: Space, Air, Ground, and Maritime.